 1. The employee may take necessary steps to eliminate the conflict through divestiture or severance of significant financial interest or through cessation of the activity; or

 2. The reviewing official may grant a waiver with or without specified conditions, such as public disclosure of significant financial interests, modification of the project plan, or monitoring requirements, and may result in the establishment of an approved conflict of interest management plan.

 1. In order to obtain a waiver, the employee must demonstrate that, in fact, neither the employee’s objectivity nor UNCSA’s interests would be adversely affected.

-D. Appeal.
-An employee may appeal the reviewing official’s decision to the Provost/CFO.
-In the event that the reviewing official was the Provost/CFO, the appeal will be heard by the Chancellor.
+E. Appeal.
+An employee may appeal the reviewing official’s decision to the Provost.
+In the event that the reviewing official was the Provost, the appeal will be heard by the Chancellor.
 The decision of the administrator hearing the appeal will be final.

 “The University of North Carolina School of the Arts has in effect a written and enforced administrative process to identify and manage, reduce, or eliminate conflicting interests with respect to all research projects for which funding is sought from Public Health Service.